 Profile

-Current projects include religious structures in Cavite, Rizal, and Bulacan, masterplanning in Laguna, conservation in Metro Manila, and residences in Batangas.
+Current projects include religious structures in Cavite, Rizal, and Bulacan, conservation in Metro Manila, and residences in Batangas.

-Recent projects include Kilyawan Farm Resort in Ibaan, Batangas, which was Highly Commended in the 2023 World Architecture Festival.
+Recent projects include Kilyawan Farm Resort in Ibaan, Batangas, which was Highly Commended in the 2023 World Architecture Festival and short-listed in the 2024 Brick Awards.
 Other recent projects include the Hark Building in Intramuros, Manila, the 20,000 square meter National Museum of Natural History, in Rizal Park, Manila, and the 5,000 square meter Manuel and Socorro Fong Sports Center in Xavier School Nuvali.

 Other completed projects include St. Alphonsus Mary de Liguori Parish Church, also known as Magallanes Church, in Magallanes Village, Makati; The Mondrian Residences, a high-rise condominium in Alabang; Summit School in Bonifacio Global City, Taguig; The Picasso, high-end boutique serviced residences in Salcedo Village, Makati; Immaculate Heart of Mary Parish Church in Fairmount Hills, Antipolo; the interior design of the Parish Church of St. Benedict in Ayala Westgrove Heights, Silang, Cavite; the renovation of Santo Nino Church in Tacloban, Leyte; Loyola Chapel and Columbary in Sucat, Paranaque; the adaptive reuse renovation of Herald Building in Intramuros, Manila; the branch of Canadian American School in Bonifacio Global City, Taguig; and the 10-hectare Hyundai Logistics Center in Calamba, Laguna.

 Various private residences in Metro-Manila and Nasugbu, Batangas, have been included in the books “25 Tropical Houses in the Philippines,” published by Periplus Editions (Singapore) in 2005, “Philippine Style,” published by Anvil (Philippines) in 2013, “Contemporary Houses in the Philippines,” published by Images Publishing Group (Australia) in 2014, and “Tropical Architecture for the 21st Century,” published by BluPrint (Philippines) in 2017.
-Volume 2 of "Tropical Architecture for the 21st Century," published in 2018, features a church in Antipolo.
+Volume 2 of "Tropical Architecture for the 21st Century," published in 2018, features the parish church in Fairmount Hills, Antipolo.

 Dominic Galicia obtained his professional degree in architecture in 1988 from the University of Notre Dame, Notre Dame, Indiana, where he was a Notre Dame Scholar.
 In June 2005, he received a University of Notre Dame Distinguished Asian Pacific Alumni Award.
 He also studied architecture for a year at Notre Dame's campus in Rome, and pursued graduate studies in architecture at Pratt Institute in New York.